“Do you know where we pay the exit fee?”

 Do you need to pay a departure tax to leave Cuba?

 I informed the German dude that he did not have to pay to leave Cuba.
-And he was disappointed.
+He was actually a little disappointed!
 Because he and his girlfriend had set aside $50 in Cuban money to cover this fee, and now they didn’t need it.
-And they were already beyond security and the currency exchange, so they had no way to switch their cash back to Euros.
+At that point, they were already beyond security and the currency exchange, so they had no way to switch their cash back to Euros.

 As the guy shrugged, I pointed to the tiny restaurant counter in the terminal and suggested he could at least buy water and snacks.
 That was better than losing his $50 entirely!